Brief data for post-10-inertia

 Ix-the moment of inertia-right-angle triangle-Case-2.

-Ix-the moment of inertia -case-2 for right-angle by using a horizontal strip.
+The moment of inertia-case-2 for right-angle by using a horizontal strip.

-The value of the area and Moment of inertia for regular shapes from the NCEES reference handbook-3.50.
-Moment Of Inertia Ix-Case-2 is the first item in the table.
+To get the value of the area and Moment of inertia for regular shapes, we can refer to the NCEES reference handbook-3.50.
+The Moment Of Inertia Ix-Case-2 is the first item in the table.

 Step-by-step guide for the calculation of moment of inertia -case-2.